tbates/tbates.github.io/_posts/1995-03-10-detailed-umxModify.markdown

 ```r
 fit2 = umxModify(fit1, update = "Cs_r1_c[0-9].", regex = TRUE, name = "drop_all_cols_of_row1_of_Cs", comparison = T)
 ```
-Will drop all paths with labels matching  "Cs_r1_c" followed by anyother digits. i.e., all columns of row 1.
+Will drop all paths with labels matching  "Cs_r1_c" followed by any other digits. i.e., all columns of row 1.

-### Parameters of unxReRun
+### Parameters of umxModify

 In addition to the `lastFit` parameter (the mxModel you wish to update and re-run), umxModify takes the following options: